Deer Permits and Tags

 • Printed tags will be mailed to the address on the application

-• E-Tag/Mobile will be tagged electronically ONLY through the Go Outdoors KS mobile app (free download available in your mobile app store).
+• E-Tag/Mobile will be tagged electronically ONLY through the Go Outdoors KS mobile app THEY WILL NOT BE EMAILED TO YOU

 Group Hunt: The group hunt application is to accommodate those who do not want to hunt unless their hunting partners draw also.
 Applicants (up to 5) must apply for the same unit and the same weapon choice.
 Each person will make application and there will be a question on the application about groups.

 The first applicant in the group to apply would select the create group option on this question.
-This will create a group and you will be given a group number.
+This will create a group and you will be given a group number at the end of your application on the Transaction Confirmation screen in a green bubble.

 Each applicant applying after the group has been set up would select the join group option and they would fill in the Group number.
 Applicant will be asked at the time of application to select the choice of permit delivery.